powersync-ja/powersync-service/docs/sync-protocol.md

 ## StreamingSyncCheckpointDiff

 This has the same conceptual meaning as a StreamingSyncCheckpoint.
-It is an optimization to only sent details for buckets that changed, instead of sending the entire checkpoint over.
+It is an optimization to only send details for buckets that changed, instead of sending the entire checkpoint over.

 Format: